"21K School + Stride family academic support team lead takes up 3 misconceptions about online schooling."Click to Know More

 Transfer Certificate is issued on request to students who have completed the current academic year (completed 2 terms and have given examination) with 21K School & cleared all the fee dues.
 Transfer Certificate will not be given to a students who does not complete the academic year.

 How can I pay the fees?

 All fees can be paid online on our website through net banking, credit card, debit cards and approved wallets.
+Our preferred mode of payment is UPI.
 Depending on your bank, you can also avail EMI option at the time of fee payment.
 We do not accept cash, cheque or demand draft.

 I have twins.
-Do I need to enroll each child separately?
+Do I need to enrol each child separately?

 Yes, each child must enroll into the 21K Program individually just as you would do in a physical school.